Lay down. Breathe.

 When All Dreams Come True → Toronto, Canada 2023

-B.F.A Thesis Exhibition Show → Indiana University, Bloomington, Indiana 2023
+B.F.A Thesis Exhibition Show → Indiana University, 2023